goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **The Preference-Predictor Model**

-The authors instead of directly creating a reward function (which rewards an agent when it does the desired behaviour and punishes otherwise), they created a preference predictor.
-Which predicts which of the two given sequence of actions will be prefered by a human.
+The authors instead of directly creating a reward function (which rewards an agent when it does the desired behavior and punishes otherwise), they created a preference predictor.
+Which predicts which of the two given sequence of actions will be preferred by a human.

 **The Mathematical Formulation (Equation 1)**